DaleFielding/b-boulder/README.md

 ## User Experience (UX)

 -   ### User Stories/Visitor Goals
-    * As a user, I would like to be see information relating to services available.
+    * As a user, I would like to see information relating to services available.
-    * As a user, I would like to be see information relating to classes available
+    * As a user, I would like to see information relating to classes available.
     * As a user, I would like to view prices for the above.
-    * As a user, I would like to access contact information for the company
+    * As a user, I would like to access contact information for the company.
-    * As a user, I would like to access the location of the company
+    * As a user, I would like to access the location of the company.
-    * As a user, I would like to see imagery relating to safety information
+    * As a user, I would like to see imagery relating to safety information.

 -   ### Client Objectives
     The company bBoulder would like:
     *  A website built that will promote their business and encourage visits to their centre.
-    * They have asked for a website that that is responsive, functional and professional.
+    * They have asked for a website that is responsive, functional and professional.
-    * They would like it to be aimed at the general public of all ages, as their are virtually no restrictions in terms of age regarding bouldering at their facilities.
+    * They would like it to be aimed at the general public of all ages, as there are virtually no restrictions in terms of age regarding bouldering at their facilities.
-    * They have a focus on wellbeing and injury prevent so would like this to be made clear in the content.
+    * They have a focus on wellbeing and injury prevention so would like this to be made clear in the content.

 -   ### Developer Objectives
-    * To design and build a site that meets the clients objectives and factoring what a user would want from this site.
+    * To design and build a site that meets the client’s objectives and factoring in what a user would want from this site.
-    * To ensure that the website meets all accessibility requirements, allowing anyone to use regardless of their abilities/needs
+    * To ensure that the website meets all accessibility requirements, allowing anyone to use the site regardless of their abilities/needs.
     * To carry out other manual testing on each page and with other device sizes.
     * To carry out testing using validators and google lighthouse in order to minimise any warnings or errors that the site may contain.
     * To fix any bugs that there might be in the site.